Longevity of the Time Tree Roots Stay On

 Do tree roots grow back after being cut down?

-Will tree roots continue to grow after cutting down?
+Are tree roots able to continue to expand after cutting them down?

-Do tree roots continue to spread after cutting down?
+Are tree roots likely to continue to grow after the tree has been cut down?

 Conclusion: